quixio/quix-streams/docs/read.md

 ## Reading streams

 === "Python"
-    Once you have the `InputTopic` instance you can start reading streams.
-For each stream received to the specified topic, `InputTopic` will execute the callback `on_stream_received`.
+    Once you have the `TopicConsumer` instance you can start reading streams.
+For each stream received to the specified topic, `TopicConsumer` will execute the callback `on_stream_received`.
 This callback will be invoked every time you receive a new Stream.
 For example, the following code prints the StreamId for each `newStream` received on that Topic:

     ``` python
-    def read_stream(input_topic: InputTopic, new_stream: StreamReader):
+    def read_stream(topic_consumer: TopicConsumer, new_stream: StreamConsumer):
         print("New stream read:" + new_stream.stream_id)

-    input_topic.on_stream_received = read_stream
+    topic_consumer.on_stream_received = read_stream
-    input_topic.start_reading()
+    topic_consumer.subscribe()
     ```

     !!! note
-        `start_reading()` starts reading from the topic however, `App.run()` can also be used for this and provides other benefits.
+        `subscribe()` starts reading from the topic however, `App.run()` can also be used for this and provides other benefits.

         Find out more about [App.run()](app-management.md)

 === "C\#"
-    Once you have the `InputTopic` instance you can start reading streams.
-For each stream received to the specified topic, `InputTopic` will execute the event `OnStreamReceived`.
+    Once you have the `TopicConsumer` instance you can start reading streams.
+For each stream received to the specified topic, `TopicConsumer` will execute the event `OnStreamReceived`.
 You can attach a callback to this event to execute code that reacts when you receive a new Stream.
 For example the following code prints the StreamId for each `newStream` received on that Topic:

     ``` cs
-    inputTopic.OnStreamReceived += (topic, newStream) =>
+    topicConsumer.OnStreamReceived += (topic, newStream) =>
     {
         Console.WriteLine($"New stream read: {newStream.StreamId}");
     };

-    inputTopic.StartReading();
+    topicConsumer.Subscribe();
     ```

 !!! tip

-	The `StartReading` method indicates to the SDK the moment to start reading streams and data from your Topic.
+	The `Subscribe` method indicates to the SDK the moment to start reading streams and data from your Topic.
 This should normally happen after you’ve registered callbacks for all the events you want to listen to.

 ## Reading time-series data

-You can read real-time data from Streams using the `on_read` event of the `StreamReader` instance received in the previous callback when you receive a new stream in your Topic.
+You can read real-time data from Streams using the `on_read` event of the `StreamConsumer` instance received in the previous callback when you receive a new stream in your Topic.

 For instance, in the following example we read and print the first timestamp and value of the parameter `ParameterA` received in the [TimeseriesData](#timeseriesdata-format) packet:

 === "Python"

     ``` python
-    def on_stream_received_handler(input_topic: InputTopic, new_stream: StreamReader):
+    def on_stream_received_handler(topic_consumer: TopicConsumer, new_stream: StreamConsumer):
         new_stream.on_read = on_parameter_data_handler

-    def on_parameter_data_handler(input_topic: InputTopic, stream: StreamReader, data: TimeseriesData):
+    def on_parameter_data_handler(topic_consumer: TopicConsumer, stream: StreamConsumer, data: TimeseriesData):
         with data:
             timestamp = data.timestamps[0].timestamp
             num_value = data.timestamps[0].parameters['ParameterA'].numeric_value
             print("ParameterA - " + str(timestamp) + ": " + str(num_value))

-    input_topic.on_stream_received = on_stream_received_handler
+    topic_consumer.on_stream_received = on_stream_received_handler
-    input_topic.start_reading()
+    topic_consumer.subscribe()
     ```

     !!! note
-        `start_reading()` starts reading from the topic however, `App.run()` can also be used for this and provides other benefits.
+        `subscribe()` starts reading from the topic however, `App.run()` can also be used for this and provides other benefits.

         Find out more about [App.run()](app-management.md)

 === "C\#"

     ``` cs
-    inputTopic.OnStreamReceived += (topic, streamReader) =>
+    topicConsumer.OnStreamReceived += (topic, streamConsumer) =>
     {
-        streamReader.Parameters.OnRead += (sender, args) =>
+        streamConsumer.Parameters.OnRead += (sender, args) =>
         {
             var timestamp = args.Data.Timestamps[0].Timestamp;
             var numValue = args.Data.Timestamps[0].Parameters["ParameterA"].NumericValue;